csa-ge/jobs.csa.ge/rules.md

 using bad English.
 We will help you as much as we can.
 Try to ask friends for help before posting.
 There are tons of good resources online.
 Just don't write anything in Georgian, it will get deleted with no questions asked.

+# Are you profiting from this?

+We are doing this to help people and also to keep the the lights on.
+Our commission is **25%** of the **first salary**.
+Any parties who will not follow this rule will be banned from the community (both employers and employees).
+We enforce this by **trusting** people.
+Don't abuse our trust.
+We live in a small country, everybody knows everybody, consequences will be **dire**.

+To make things perfectly clear, that commission is paid by a hiring company, not by an employee.
+We are only operating within Georgian borders and companies, we have **no business** with companies who have no presence in Georgia.

 # I have a PR about the rules, can I submit it?